xaudience/.github/README.md

 ## Decisions
 Since the libraries for working with platforms API are implemented using different technologies, it's a good way to use the libraries natively, without any bindings or interactions with the ABI or FFI.
 Therefore, data aggregators implementations depends on the platform API library technology.

-The system design is devided into 3 layers: the presentation layer also known as a frontend, the business layer, which is backend for the frontend, and the compute layer, which contains microservices that does some calculations or computations for the business layer.